/r/privacy/

 1.6M members

 r/privacy is a subreddit with 1.6M members.
-The most common kinds of discussions are solution requests and pain & anger, and the community frequently discusses privacy, app, looking for, looking, and surveillance, and they frequently recommend/review 2fa app, email provider, and search engine.
+The most common kinds of discussions are pain & anger and advice requests, and the community frequently discusses privacy, app, looking for, looking, and worst, and they frequently recommend/review 2fa app, email provider, and search engine.

 Privacy in the digital age (this is not a SECURITY subreddit, and PUBLIC data, closed source, etc is off-topic)